cskomra/simple-node/README.md

 # Simple Node
 ## Overview
-This is a very simple, bare-bones NodeJS project created for you to use with Docker.
+This is a very simple, bare-bones NodeJS project that uses Docker.

 ## Local Setup
 * Install dependencies: `npm install`